-The state updated its Citizen Participation Plan (Plan) for disaster recovery activities associated with Public Law 114-223 and in compliance with CDBG-MIT regulations and all applicable waivers.
+The state updated its Citizen Participation Plan (Plan) for disaster recovery activities associated with Public Laws 114-223 and 1115-123, and in compliance with CDBG-MIT regulations and all applicable waivers as noted in FR-6109-N-02.
 The state intends to use the updated Plan, which includes citizen participation requirements both for the state and units of local government and other entities that may implement activities under this grant.
-The state's full Plan is included as Appendix C of this document.
+The state's amended Plan specific to the CDBG-MIT funds is included as Appendix C of this document.